Ensono/amido.github.io/docs/workloads/azure/frontend/cli_webapp_frameworks_csr.md

 npm run dev
 ```

-This offers live reload of both server side  - *when using ssr* - and client side code.
+This offers live reload of client side code and server side code *if you're using ssr*.

 ### Production

 ```bash
 npm install